Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Bacopa monnieriModerate (memory retention)300mg daily

 Sequential single-variable testing is what real biohacking looks like: boring, data-driven, one variable at a time.
-It is not sexy, but it works because it is scientifically rigorous.
+It is not flashy, but it works because it is methodologically rigorous.

 Common biohacking mistakes that waste time and money